3. Amount of working tax credit

 Note: this simplified calculation gives an approximate amount of WTC.
 Amounts are actually calculated using daily rates.
 See CPAG’s Welfare Benefits and Tax Credits Handbook for more details.

-of £3,220 a year if you qualify for WTC as a disabled worker (see here
+•disabled worker element of £3,240 a year if you qualify for WTC as a disabled worker (see here);

 •childcare element.
 You can get up to 70 per cent of your childcare costs up to a limit of £175 a week for one child or £300 for two or more children – ie, a maximum of £122.50 or £210.
 The childcare must be of a certain type, including a registered childminder, nursery or playscheme, an out-of-hours club or sitters service.
 You do not get help with childcare at home provided by a relative.
 To get the childcare element you must be a lone parent, or a couple and either both of you are working 16 hours or more a week, or one of you is incapacitated, in hospital or in prison.

 These are the amounts for the tax year April 2021 to April 2022.
 The maximum amounts usually go up each April.
 You will get less than the maximum if your income is more than a set threshold.

 Sian is 26 and gets CTC.
 She does not work during the academic year, but in the summer vacation she gets a job for 30 hours a week and expects to work for nine weeks.
 Sian is eligible for WTC.
 Whether any WTC is payable depends on the level of her wages and other income.

 Katherine and Spencer have a four-year-old child at nursery school.
 Katherine is a student and Spencer works 24 hours a week.
 Katherine works 16 hours a week during the summer only.
 They are eligible for WTC throughout the year.
 During the summer they can get a 30-hour element included in their WTC and they can also claim help with nursery charges.